pg2455/AudioAge/README.md

-# ResNet on Audio for Age Classification
+# Use of Audio Features from Age Detector to Diagnose Cognitive Impairment

 ## Data Quality in Healthcare
 Data collection in healthcare is expensive and time consuming.